 Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

-The bike-to-run transition, often called T2, is one of the most dreaded moments for triathletes.
+The bike-run transition, often called T2, is one of the most dreaded moments for triathletes.
 That feeling of heavy legs, lack of coordination, and difficulty finding your rhythm is well known, especially in demanding formats like the Ironman.

-1. Understanding the bike-to-run transition (T2)
+1. Understanding the bike-run transition (T2)

-The main problems encountered by triathletes:
+The main problems faced by triathletes:

-• Overused quadriceps and calves
+• Overworked quadriceps and calves

 • High heart rate